sqlballs/MicrosoftFabricPre-Con/fabricoverview/01 - Introduction and Overview.md

 Microsoft Fabric is designed to help you turn your large and complex data into actionable workloads and analytics.
 It is a powerful and easy-to-use tool that can help you grow your business and achieve your goals.

 In this Course, you will understand:
-- the basic concepts, services, roles, and benchmarks of Microsoft Fabric
+- The <b>basic</b> concepts, services, roles, and benchmarks of Microsoft Fabric
-- how to create and manage workspaces, data warehouses, and data integration pipelines and data flows
+- <b>How to create and manage</b> workspaces, data warehouses, and data integration pipelines and data flows
-- how to Secure and govern your data with distributed ownership and collaboration
+- <b>How to Secure and govern</b> your data with distributed ownership and collaboration
-- how to different analytical engines can be used to run T-SQL, Python, or KQL queries in order to load, transform, query, and visualize your data
+- <b>How to different analytical engines</b> can be used to run T-SQL, Python, or KQL queries in order to load, transform, query, and visualize your data
-- how to use various developer tools, such as Co-Pilot, SSMS, VS Code, and command-line tools, to develop and test your data applications
+- <b>How to use various developer tools</b>, such as Co-Pilot, SSMS, VS Code, and command-line tools, to develop and test your data applications
-- how Microsoft Fabric integrates with DevOps
+- <b>How</b> Microsoft Fabric integrates with DevOps

 <p style="border-bottom: 1px solid lightgrey;"></p>